shubhamlokhande2147/Police-Duty-Scheduling/SRS_Document.md

 These modules will be loosely coupled and highly cohesive.

 ### Scalability:
-System will be able  to  provide  consistent user exeprience.
+System will be able  to  provide  consistent user exeprience..

 ### Safety:
 online exam portal will be secure from malicious attack, fishing.